Principled Deep Neural Network Training through Linear Programming: Introduction

 \subsection{Related Work}

-Our work is most closely related to \cite{goel2017reliably}, \cite{zhang2016l1}, and \cite{arora1611understanding}.
-In \cite{zhang2016l1} the authors show that \(\ell_1\)-regularized networks can be learned improperly in polynomial time in the size of the data (with a possibly exponential architecture dependent constant) for networks with ReLU-like activations (but not actual ReLUs) and an arbitrary number of layers \(k\).
-These results were then generalized in \cite{goel2017reliably} to actual ReLU activations.
-In both cases the \emph{improper learning} setup is considered, i.e., the learned predictor is not a neural network itself and the learning problem is solved approximately for a given target accuracy.
-In contrast to these works, \cite{arora1611understanding} considered proper and exact learning however only for \(k = 2\) (i.e., one hidden layer).
+We are not aware of any encoding representing multiple training problems simultaneously.
+However, given its implications on the training problems for a fixed sample, our work is related to \cite{zhang2016l1}, \cite{goel2017reliably}, and \cite{arora1611understanding}.
+In \cite{zhang2016l1} the authors show that \(\ell_1\)-regularized networks can be learned \emph{improperly}\footnote{In \emph{improper} learning the predictor may not be a neural network, but will behave similarly to one.} in polynomial time (with an exponential architecture-dependent constant) for networks with ReLU-like activations.
+These results were generalized by \cite{goel2017reliably} to ReLU activations, but the running time obtained is not polynomial.
+In contrast, \cite{arora1611understanding} considered \emph{exact} learning however only for one hidden layer.

-In relation to these works, we consider the \emph{proper learning} setup for an arbitrary number of layers \(k\) and a wide range of activations, loss functions, and architectures.
-As previous works, except for \cite{arora1611understanding}, we consider the approximate learning setup as we are solving the empirical risk minimization problem and we also establish generalization of our so-trained models.
-Our approach makes use of \cite{bienstock2018lp} that allows for reformulating non-convex optimization problems with small treewidth and discrete as well as continuous decision variables as an approximate linear programming formulations.
+To the best of our knowledge, the only work where a polyhedral approach is used to analyze the computational complexity of training of neural networks is \cite{arora1611understanding}, where the authors solve \eqref{eq:erm} for 1 hidden layer using a collection of convex optimization problems over a polyhedral feasible region.
+In practice, even though the most common methods used for tackling \eqref{eq:erm} are based on Stochastic Gradient Descent (SGD), there are some notable and surprising examples where linear programming has been used to train neural networks.
+For example, in \cite{bennett1990neural,bennett1992robust,roy1993polynomial,mukhopadhyay1993polynomial} the authors construct a 1-hidden layer network by sequentially increasing the number of nodes of the hidden layer and solving linear programs to update the weights, until a certain target loss is met.

+Linear programming tools have also been used within SGD-type methods in order to compute optimal \emph{step-sizes} in the optimization of \eqref{eq:erm} \cite{berrada2018deep} or to strictly enforce structure in $\Phi$ using a Frank-Wolfe approach instead of SGD \cite{pokutta2020deep,xie2020efficient} .
+Finally, a back-propagation-like algorithm for training neural network, which solves Mixed-Integer Linear problems in each layer, was recently proposed as an alternative to SGD \cite{goebbelstraining2021}.